aplteam/Tester2/README.md

-# Tester2**: a Test Framework for Unit Tests in Dyalog APL
+# Tester2: Test Framework for Unit Tests in Dyalog APL

 `Tester2` offers a comprehensive suite of features for building and managing test cases in complex scenarios.
 Here's a brief overview of its capabilities**: